“It ain’t the roads we take;

 the way we do.” — O. Henry

-His life story is pretty wild, including dealings with cowboys, train robbers, bank thievery, and a prison term that prompted him to change his name.
+O. Henry (1862-1910) is perhaps best known for the story The Gift of the Magi, a popular read around winter holiday time.
+It should be noted that O. Henry was his pen name.
+His given name was William Sydney Porter.
+The life story of this author is rather wild, including dealings with cowboys, train robbers, bank thievery, and a five-year prison term that prompted him to change his name.
 A great place to read about it is the North Carolina History Project website at http://www.northcarolinahistory.org/encyclopedia/631/entry/.

 Otherwise, a quick way to get facts about O. Henry and quiz your friends is through the O. Henry Facts Flashcards website at http://www.flashcardmachine.com/ohenry-facts.html.

-This is the fifth stop on Part One of our Texas Trail!
+This is the fifth stop on Part One of our Texas Author Adventures Trail!